FreeScope of Work Checklist for Subcontractor TradesGet the free guide →

 • Nurse call / emergency call: For healthcare, assisted living, and some institutional occupancies.
 Specify system manufacturer, call station types, and integration with the facility's paging and nurse station systems.

-• Fire alarm interface: Low voltage subs do not typically install fire alarm systems (this is a licensed fire alarm sub), but low voltage conduit often conflicts with fire alarm conduit above ceilings.
+• Fire alarm interface: Low voltage subs do not typically install fire alarm systems (this is a licensed fire protection sub), but low voltage conduit often conflicts with fire alarm conduit above ceilings.
 Define who installs conduit for each system and how above-ceiling real estate is allocated.

 Tip for PMs: The most common low voltage scope gap is conduit and backbox provision for owner-furnished or owner-direct technology systems (AV integrators, security vendors, telecom carriers).
 The GC scope typically includes conduit and rough-in, but this is often not communicated to the low voltage sub.
 Require a consolidated conduit routing plan from all low voltage specialty subs before rough-in begins.